AthenaModel/athena-legacy/mods/README.txt

-Drag Athena mod files to this directory; they will take effect automatically on startup.
+Copy Athena mod files to this directory; they will take effect automatically on Athena startup.